github/opensource.guide/activities/hello-world/index.md

 ---
 <a id="intro" title="Intro" class="toc-item"></a>

-**Hello World** projects are a time-honored [tradition](http://en.wikipedia.org/wiki/%22Hello,_World!%22_program) in computer programming.
-Everyone starts somewhere, and Hello World is a great exercise that helps you learn something new in programming like GitHub.
+The **Hello World** project is a time-honored tradition in computer programming.
+It is a simple exercise that gets you started when learning something new.
+Let's get started with GitHub!

 **What you will learn:**